bhoomika-254/Pokemon-MCP-Server/README.md

 ## Data Source

-This server uses the [PokéAPI](https://pokeapi.co/) to fetch real-time Pokémon data, ensuring accuracy and completeness.
+This server uses the [PokeAPI](https://pokeapi.co/) to fetch real-time Pokemon data, ensuring accuracy and completeness.

 ## Development